History of Palestine: Ayyubid and Mamluk periods

 The Mamluks, continuing the policy of the Ayyubids, made the strategic decision to destroy the coastal area and to bring desolation to many of its cities, from Tyre in the north to Gaza in the south.
 Ports were destroyed and various materials were dumped to make them inoperable.
-The goal was to prevent attacks from the sea, given the fear of the return of the crusaders.
+The goal was to prevent attacks from the sea, given the fear of the return of the Crusaders.
 This had a long-term effect on those areas, which remained sparsely populated for centuries.
 The activity in that time concentrated more inland.

-Palestine formed a part of the Damascus Wilayah (district) under the rule of the Mamluk Sultanate of Egypt and was divided into three smaller sanjaks (subdivisions) with capitals in Jerusalem, Gaza, and Safed.
+Palestine formed a part of the Damascus wilayah (district) under the rule of the Mamluk Sultanate and was divided into three smaller sanjaks (subdivisions) with capitals in Jerusalem, Gaza, and Safed.
 Due in part to the many conflicts, earthquakes and the Black Death that hit the region during this era, the population is estimated to have dwindled to around 200,000.
-The Mamluks constructed a "postal road" from Cairo to Damascus, that included lodgings for travelers (khans) and bridges, some of which survive to this day (see Jisr Jindas, near Lod).
+The Mamluks constructed a "postal road" from Cairo to Damascus that included lodgings for travelers (khans) and bridges, some of which survive to this day (see Jisr Jindas, near Lod).
 The period also saw the construction of many schools and the renovation of mosques neglected or destroyed during the Crusader period.

-In 1377 the major cities of Palestine and Syria revolted, following the death of Al-Ashraf Sha'ban.
-The revolt was quelled and a coup d'etat was staged by Barquq in Cairo in 1382, founding the Mamluk Burji dynasty.
+In 1377 the major cities of Palestine and Syria revolted following the death of al-Ashraf Sha'ban.
+The revolt was quelled and a coup d'etat was staged by Barquq in Cairo in 1382, founding the Burji Mamluk dynasty.

 Palestine was celebrated by Arab and Muslim writers of the time as the "blessed land of the prophets and Islam's revered leaders".
 Muslim sanctuaries were "rediscovered" and received many pilgrims.
-In 1496, Mujir al-Din al-'Ulaymi wrote his history of Palestine known as The Glorious History of Jerusalem and Hebron.
+In 1496, Mujir al-Din wrote his history of Palestine known as The Glorious History of Jerusalem and Hebron.